mchajdecki/osTicket-Post-Installation-Configuration/README.md

 - Windows 10</b> (21H2)

 <h1>This tutorial is a follow up to the previous <a href="https://github.com/mchajdecki/osticket-prerequisites-and-installation">os Ticket - Prerequisites and Installation </a></h1>
-<h2>The resources used in this post installation configuration will be the previously created Virtual Machine and the osTicket configuration so far.
-Reference to the link provided for the first steps of the osTicket installation and configuration.</h2>
+<h2>The resources used in this osTicket Post Installation Configuration continue from the previous tutorial the - osTicket - Prerequisites and Installation.</h2>
+<h2>Log into the osTicket Windows Virtual Machine to continue.</h2>

 - Resource Group
 - Windows Virtual Machine